4Ax-Technologies/pose_detector1/COCO 2017 subset database.md

 ### Development phase

 In this phase the entire COCO trainval dataset was downloaded and all irrelevant classes were then discarded.
-The 64115 images were split as follows: __train__ : 50000   -   __val__ : 10000   -   __test__ : 4115.
+The 64115 images present in the 'person' class were split as follows: __train__ : 40000   -   __val__ : 20000   -   __test__ : 4115.